isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If you don't, an exception or a return may lead to a leak.
+If you don’t, an exception or a return may lead to a leak.

 ##### Example, bad